Animal Sciences - ANSC

 ANSC 3600 REPRODUCTIVE PHYSIOLOGY (4) LEC.
 3. LAB.
 2. Pr.
 ANSC 1000 and BIOL 2510.
 Comparative anatomy, physiology and endocrinology of animal reproduction; principles of reproductive biotechnologies used to enhance reproductive efficiency in mammalian systems.

 ANSC 3610 ANIMAL GROWTH AND DEVELOPMENT (4) LEC.
 3. LAB.
 2. Pr.
 ANSC 1000 and (BIOL 1030 or BIOL 1037).
 Biology of prenatal and postnatal growth of meat animals, emphasizing muscle, adipose, and bone tissues from a molecular, cellular, endocrine perspective.
 Application of concepts to improve rate, efficiency, and composition of growth.

 ANSC 3650 PHYSIOLOGY OF EQUINE ATHLETE (3) LEC.
 3. Pr.
-ANSC 1000 and BIOL 2510 and ANSC 3410 or BCHE 3200.
+ANSC 1000 and BIOL 2510.
 Selection and development of the horse for athletic performance; exercising, training, and fitness conditioning for performance horses.

 ANSC 3700 MUSCLE FOODS (4) LEC.
 3. LAB.
 2. Pr.
 ANSC 1000.
 Introduction to domestic animal growth and development, comparative evaluation of livestock and carcass composition.
 Biochemical and physiological factors affecting fresh meat and processed meat quality.
 Fundamentals of ante-and postmortem muscle biology, slaughter, processing, storage and merchandising of meat and meat products.